caleb531/automata/README.md

 Raised if a symbol is not a valid symbol for this FA.

+#### class MissingStateError

+Raised if a state is missing from the machine definition.

-#### class MissingTransitionError
+#### class MissingSymbolError

-Raised if a transition is missing from the transition map for this FA.
+Raised if a symbol is missing from the machine definition.

 #### class RejectionError